nguyenkhois/code-template-generator/README.md

 ## What's new in version 2.1.x
 * New features:
-    * `generate -u` to check and install automatic the latest stable version.
+    * `generate -u` to check and install automatic the latest stable version. `sudo` is required on MacOS and Ubuntu.
+Example: `$ sudo generate -u`
     * `simple-express-server` is new project template.
 You don't need to use `body-parser` because Express 4.x has a built-in middleware [`express.json([options])`](https://expressjs.com/en/api.html#express.json) that is based on.
     * Aliases for the options.
     * Sub option `--no-install` is used when you don't need to install dependencies for a generated project.